Pasteurize vs Pasteurise – What’s the Difference?

 Many foods are pasteurized for safety and longer shelf life.
 This includes dairy like milk and cheese, fruit juices, eggs, and some alcoholic drinks.
 Agencies like the FDA recommend pasteurization to reduce health risks.
 Remember this when choosing foods to keep you and your family safe.

-Related: Forty or Fourty: What's the Difference?
+Related: Meter vs. Metre - What’s the Difference?

 Pasteurize vs Pasteurise: Key Differences Explained